-Virtual Memory is a storage allocation scheme in which secondary memory can be addressed as though it were part of main memory.
-The addresses a program may use to reference memory are distinguished from the addresses the memory system uses to identify physical storage sites, and program generated addresses are translated automatically to the corresponding machine addresses.
+Virtual Memory is a storage allocation scheme in which secondary memory can be addressed as though it were part of the main memory.
+The addresses a program may use to reference memory are distinguished from the addresses the memory system uses to identify physical storage sites and program-generated addresses are translated automatically to the corresponding machine addresses.

-The size of virtual storage is limited by the addressing scheme of the computer system and amount of secondary memory is available not by the actual number of the main storage locations.
+The size of virtual storage is limited by the addressing scheme of the computer system and the amount of secondary memory available not by the actual number of main storage locations.

 It is a technique that is implemented using both hardware and software.
 It maps memory addresses used by a program, called virtual addresses, into physical addresses in computer memory.

-- A process may be broken into number of pieces and these pieces need not be continuously located in the main memory during execution.
-The combination of dynamic run-time address translation and use of page or segment table permits this.
+- A process may be broken into a number of pieces and these pieces need not be continuously located in the main memory during execution.
+The combination of dynamic run-time address translation and the use of a page or segment table permits this.

 If these characteristics are present then, it is not necessary that all the pages or segments are present in the main memory during execution.
 This means that the required pages need to be loaded into memory whenever required.
 Virtual memory is implemented using Demand Paging or Demand Segmentation.

-- If CPU try to refer a page that is currently not available in the main memory, it generates an interrupt indicating memory access fault.
+- If the CPU tries to refer to a page that is currently not available in the main memory, it generates an interrupt indicating a memory access fault.